gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 for evaluating complex arguments under conditions of information abundance.

-We are overwhelmed.
-We are time-poor.
+We are overwhelmed,
+time-poor,
-We are processing more information than any human being in history has processed.
+processing more information
+than any human being in history has processed.

 Under these conditions,
-we use heuristics:
+we use heuristics.

-Is this person confident? → Probably knows what they're talking about.
+Is this person confident?
+Then they probably know what they're talking about.
-Is this widely shared? → Probably true.
+Is this widely shared?
+Probably true.
-Is this from a recognizable name? → Probably reliable.
+Is this from a recognizable name?
+Probably reliable.
-Does this confirm what I already think? → Probably correct.
+Does this confirm what I already think?
+Probably correct.

 All of these heuristics are wrong.

-Confidence correlates weakly with accuracy.
-Sharing correlates negatively with accuracy.
-Name recognition correlates with visibility, not knowledge.
-Confirmation bias is the enemy of truth.
+Confidence correlates weakly with accuracy, sharing correlates negatively with it, name recognition correlates with visibility rather than knowledge, and confirmation bias is the enemy of truth.

-But we use them anyway —
+But we use them anyway,
-because we have to.
+because we have to,
-Because there is no time for anything else.
+because there is no time for anything else, because the alternative is paralysis.
-Because the alternative
-is paralysis.

 ---